fmalina/revisions-blocl/help/roomrentalrules.md

 Drinking & parties
 ------------------
 Drink sensibly and ask if you’re thinking of having a few friends over.
-Being sick in your landlord’s work shoes won’t get you on the Christmas present list.
+Being sick in your landlord’s work shoes won't get you on the Christmas present list.

 Damage
 ------